Cantigny Catapult Contest

 Distance: Each team will get 5 minutes to complete three launches.
 Teams will not be allowed to go over 5 minutes.
 The best launch will be used as your score.
 The longest launch wins.

 Shot Group: Each team will get 5 minutes to complete three launches.
 Teams will not be allowed to go over 5 minutes.
 The object is to have all three shots land as close together as possible.
 The team whose three shots land closest together wins.

 Accuracy: Each team will get 5 minutes to complete three launches.
 Teams will not be allowed to go over 5 minutes.
-There will be a "castle" made of cardboard building blocks, approximately 4 feet square and 5 feet high, placed 80 feet from the launch area.
+There will be a castle printed on vinyl, approximately 5 feet high and 5 feet across, placed 80 feet from the launch area.
 The team that hits the castle the most times will be the winner.
+If multiple teams hit the castle the same number of times, then those teams will have a shoot-out.
 If no team hits the castle then the team whose shot landed closest to the target will win.

 for our Catapult Contest site.